 Not everyone at the Southern Baptist church believed so strongly in these things, but no one spoke up to say anything against them, either.
 And no one spoke up when the football players at the Christian school began to assault me daily in the school locker room.
 Sometimes I went home with blood in my underwear, which I hid from my parents out of shame, and several times a week I went home with my ears ringing because there is a way you can shape your open palm so when you slap somebody with it, their ears will ring, and all the other sounds will soften.

 By the time I turned fourteen, I was in the market for a kinder variety of religion, and I was in the market for some friends, and I wanted to meet some girls who would pay attention to me.
 I found all three when my best friend invited me to Church in the Gardens in Palm Beach Gardens, Florida.
-I was welcomed and embraced by the people there, not least the three young pastors — Greg Sempsrott, the senior pastor; Greg McCaw, the music pastor; and Jon McDivitt, the youth pastor.
+I was welcomed and embraced by the people there, not least the three young pastors—Greg Sempsrott, the senior pastor; Greg McCaw, the music pastor; and Jon McDivitt, the youth pastor.
 Within a year, I was spending all my free time at the church, and as much time as I could with all three pastors.
-I attended the college they had attended — Anderson University, in Anderson, Indiana — and I spent the summers interning as part of their pastoral staff.
-When I graduated from college, and Jon McDivitt left to work at another church, I took his place at age 22, as an associate pastor overseeing youth and young adult ministries at the church.
+I attended the college they had attended—Anderson University, in Anderson, Indiana—and I spent the summers interning as part of their pastoral staff.
+When I graduated from college, and Jon McDivitt left to work at another church, I took his place at age twenty-two, as an associate pastor overseeing youth and young adult ministries at the church.

 What I did was walk away, and not in any sort of brave way.
 I did not want to inflict my own doubts on others who seemed to be bolstered by their faith, so, in the language particular to that community, I said that my calling seemed really to be writing, and that I was going to leave pastoral ministry in order to pursue it.
 Then, over the next ten years, I made myself into a writer.
 In order to keep myself afloat, I did work for a time in religious publishing and in an admissions office at a Christian college, but I never did return to church, and in time I made my peace with my distance from faith, which was good, because by then I no longer had any.